 Now I have been happy and healthy for over twelve years

 I am married, a mother of four children, and working at my own practice.
 A success story, because I completely turned my life around.

 Back in those days, I met a friend, now my husband.
-He saw this wholeness in me, something beautiful, he believed in me, which led to me finding my wholeness again.
+He saw this wholeness in me, something beautiful, he believed in me, which led to me finding my unity again.
 I also started treatment with a good therapist, who reflected trust, and thought autonomy was important.
 And voila, the reflection!